sigstore/root-signing/playbooks/ORCHESTRATION.md

 First, we use hardware Yubikeys for root and target signers.
 There are 5 [root keyholders](https://github.com/sigstore/root-signing#current-sigstore-root-keyholders) each containing one key.
 A [default threshold](https://github.com/sigstore/root-signing/blob/e3f1fe5e487984f525afc81ac77fa5ce39737d0f/cmd/tuf/app/init.go#L24) of 3 are required to sign the root and targets.
 This is configurable through a `threshold` flag on [initialization](#step-2-initializing-a-root-and-targets).
 Configuring the hardware keyholders is done through management of the `keys/` subfolder, see [Key Management](#step-1-root-key-updates) during the ceremony.

 Second, online keys on GCP are used for snapshot, timestamp, and delegation roles.
 These are defined by a [go-cloud](https://gocloud.dev) style URI to refer to the specific provider like `gcpkms://`.
 See cosign [KMS integrations](https://github.com/sigstore/cosign/blob/main/KMS.md) for details.
-These are configured through environment variables in the `scripts/` which propogate to command line flags to the binary.
+These are configured through environment variables in the `scripts/` which propagate to command line flags to the binary.

 ## Step 0: Building the binary